-Out-of-State Tax Credit Worksheet 1.
-Total income (loss) from all sources while a resident of N.C. modified by N.C. adjustments to federal gross income 1 2.
+Out-of-State Tax Credit Worksheet (Use a separate worksheet to determine the separate credit for each state or country.)
+1. Total income (loss) from all sources while a resident of N.C. modified by N.C. adjustments to federal gross income 1 2.
 The portion of Line 1 that was taxed by the other state or country 2 3.
 Divide Line 2 by Line 1 and enter the result as a decimal amount (Round to four decimal places) 3 4.
 Enter total North Carolina income tax (From Form D-400, Line 15) 4 5.
 Multiply Line 4 by Line 3 5 6.
-Amount of net tax paid to the other state or country on the income shown on Line 2 (See Page 20 for definition of net tax paid.)
+Amount of net tax paid to the other state or country on the income shown on Line 2 (See above for definition of net tax paid.)
 6 7.
 Enter the lesser of Line 5 or Line 6.
 To determine the total amount of credit for income tax paid to another state or country, add the amount of Line 7 on each worksheet and enter the total on Form D-400TC, Line 7a.
 On Line 7b, be sure to enter the number of states or countries for which a credit is claimed.
 7